 President and Provost's Council on Sustainability

 The President and Provost’s Council on Sustainability (PPCS) provides strategic advisement on the integration of sustainable practices, programs, and projects throughout The Ohio State University.
 The Council meets periodically to guide campus planning and program development, working with a network of university committees, offices and departments.
 PPCS members represent the leadership in academics, research, operations, medical center, athletics, student life and student government, joined in a shared mission and collective dialogue.
-The committee is chaired by Kate Bartter, Interim Director for the Office of Energy and Environment.
+The committee is chaired by Kate Bartter, Executive Director, the Sustainability Institute at Ohio State.

 President, Council of Graduate Students